 Get used to closely inspecting your clothes before you put on a wash cycle.
 Also check seals around the dryer exhaust and plumbing pipes and lock any cupboards that contain chemicals.

-Bathrooms often have gaps around pipes that may be big enough if a seal is pushed aside to escape into the wall space.
+Bathrooms often have gaps around pipes that may be big enough if a seal is pushed aside to escape into the wall space or get a head stuck in it.
 Also make sure that the covers for drains are not easily unscrewable, ferrets will figure this out and go down the drain.
 There are also toxic chemicals, vents and windows that need to be secured.
 Ferrets that end up landing in sink or bath can end up getting trapped there unable to get out.

 Toilets are full of adventure.
 Many a ferret has ended up taking an unwelcome swim in the toilet or has gotten stuck half way through a toilet roll and of course who can forget the fun of playing with a roll of toilet paper.

 If you have a private back yard or courtyard you can easily ferret-proof, so long as you pay careful attention to fence-lines.
 To avoid escape, ensure your ferret can’t dig under the fence, either by digging a trench and filling it with concrete or using pavers around the edge.